hackrepair/hackrepair-admin-login-notifier/readme.txt

 = If you would prefer to manually install The Hack Repair Guy's Admin Login Notifier follow these instructions: =

 * Upload the hackrepair-admin-login-notifier folder to the /wp-content/plugins/ directory
-* Activate the plugin through the Plugins menu in WordPress
+* Activate the plugin through the Plugins menu in WordPress.

 = More documentation: =